metricq/metricq-python/docs/glossary.rst

         A string uniquely identifying a :term:`Client` on the MetricQ network.

         Tokens shall be *unique* on the network:
-            Any set of Clients online at the the same time must have distinct Tokens.
+            Any set of Clients online at the same time must have distinct Tokens.

         Tokens should be formatted in |kebab-case|_ and have a *prefix* identifying the type of source:
             Examples of good client tokens are: